 Public Lecture Series

-The LASP Public Lecture series, an ongoing NASA-funded outreach program, will begin offering programming to the southern Colorado town of Trinidad in 2012.
+The LASP Public Lecture series, an ongoing NASA-funded outreach program, offers six to seven public presentations during the school calendar.
+The presentations cover a wide range of topics, consistent with areas of research conducted by LASP scientists.
+We also began offering programming to the southern Colorado town of Trinidad in 2012.

-LASP education and outreach staff and scientists, in partnership with the University of Colorado Office for University Outreach, will conduct two talks each year in Trinidad.
-The lectures will be accompanied by visits to Trinidad High School and Fisher’s Peak Elementary School, and a community-based “Family Night.”
+LASP education and outreach staff and scientists, in partnership with the University of Colorado Office for University Outreach, will conduct two talks each year in rural communities across the state.
+The lectures will be accompanied by visits to local schools, and a community-based “Family Night.”
 All of these program components will focus on a common theme, driven by the current research of LASP scientists, which will allow us to engage students and adults in exploring specific topics in depth.